Marannix/RickAndMortyHilt/README.md

 # RickAndMorty

-In the converting project to use Dagger injection (The horror)
+In the process of converting this project to use Dagger injection (The horror)
 ![image](https://user-images.githubusercontent.com/15348446/67815345-97332900-fa9e-11e9-86df-583501ca989e.png)

 | Rick And Morty Characters | Characters Overview |